GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - Install stunnel to encrypt the redis communications to the server  :
+  - Install Stunnel to encrypt the redis communications to the server:

    ```bash